twnanda/twnanda/content/articles/tipitaka/sutta/samyutta/vedanaa%zh.rst

   * - SN XXXVI.17
     - S iv 221
-    - Pa.thamasambahula (A.t.thaka) Sutta
+    - paṭhamasambahula (aṭṭhaka) Sutta
     - 八支(一)
     - Eightfold (1)
       In these two suttas the same questions and answers found in `SN XXXVI.15 <http://www.accesstoinsight.org/tipitaka/sn/index.html#sn36.015.nypo>`__ are repeated in the case of "many monks." (sambahula-- many)
     - `雜17.
 22. 禪思（四七五）(大2.
 121 c) <../../../Taisho/T02/0099_017.htm>`__
   * - SN XXXVI.18
     - S iv 221
-    -  Dutiyasambahula (A.t.thaka) Sutta
+    -  Dutiyasambahula (aṭṭhaka) Sutta
     - 八支(二)
     - Eightfold (2)
       In these two suttas the same questions and answers found in `SN XXXVI.15 <http://www.accesstoinsight.org/tipitaka/sn/index.html#sn36.015.nypo>`__ are repeated in the case of "many monks." (sambahula-- many)